jadaml/Raisin/README.md

 an easy interface to write games.

 *Please note that this is a work in progress project and far from finished.*
-Pull request will be refused that will not match the (un-written) guidlines of the program structure.
+Pull request might be refused that will not match the (un-written) guidlines of the program structure.

 License